vidinoti/vidinoti.github.io/_documentation/pixlive-maker/image-trigger.md

 Here are a few points on how to choose a good image trigger.
 Some of these points are then detailed below.

 * The image must be at least 480x480 pixels.
+* Maximize textured areas (see below).
+* Typically simple pictograms or flat icons are bad candidates for image detection.
 * The image must corresponds to a physical flat object (e.g. a picture, painting versus a bottle or sculpture).
 * Avoid reflective material like glass or metal.
 * The image must be rich in details.
 * The image must have a good contrast.
 * Avoid repetitive patterns in the image.
 * The system does not use colors, it works on grayscale images.
 * The system does not perform text recognition.
+Avoid detecting pages of text.
 * The system is based on "corner" detection.
 For instance, a serie of circles won't be detected because they have no corner.

 ## Maximize textured areas